Parveen-Birthaliya/HomeSOC-Lab/SOC-Mythic-Server.md

-# 🧠 SOC-Mythic-Server.md
+# SOC-Mythic-Server.md

 ## Overview

-The `SOC-Mythic-Server` serves as the adversary emulation and command-and-control (C2) simulation node within the HomeSOC lab.
-It leverages the Mythic C2 framework to generate real-world attack traffic, test detection logic, and emulate advanced persistent threat (APT) behavior in a controlled environment.
+The `SOC-Mythic-Server` is a key component of the HomeSOC lab that simulates adversarial behavior through command-and-control (C2) activities.
+It serves as an emulation tool for detecting and analyzing threat actor tactics using Mythic, which aids in offensive security testing, behavior simulation, and live-response activities.

 ---

-## 📌 System Specifications
+## System Specifications

 | Attribute | Configuration           |
 | --------- | ----------------------- |